core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Failure:
 : 5.03 "Service Unavailable" or 503 "Service Unavailable".
 Service could not perform the operation.

-The following example shows a group with the name "lights" registering two endpoints to an RD using this interface.
+The following example shows an EP registering a group with the name “lights” which has two endpoints to an RD using this interface.
 The resulting location /rd-group/12 is just an example of an RD generated group location.